IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 ## Using the UID2 Integration Environment

 By default, the SDK is configured to work with the UID2 production environment: `https://prod.uidapi.com`.
-If you want to use the UID2 integration environment instead, provide the following URL in your call to UID2Manager initiation: (**GWH__SW_07 should this be initialization?**)
+If you want to use the UID2 integration environment instead, provide the following URL in your call to UID2Manager initialization:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>